Scholarships and Awards for Geosciences Undergraduates

 - Submit your application and check your dashboard to see the status of any pending and submitted applications.

 Randolph and Cecile Bromery Graduate Fellowships and Undergraduate Scholarship

-Provided by the generosity of Randolph ‘Bill’ and Cecile Bromery, these aim to increase the participation of underrepresented U.S. students within geology and earth sciences.
+Provided by the generosity of Randolph ‘Bill’ and Cecile Bromery, these aim to increase the participation of U.S. students from underrepresented communities within geology and earth sciences.
 Bill Bromery, a distinguished African American geophysicst, served as Commonwealth Professor at UMass, Chancellor of the University of Massachusetts and President of the Geological Society of America.
 He has also received numerous honorary degrees and accolades, including the National Academy of Sciences Outstanding Black Scientist award in 1997.
 For more information and to apply, click here.